Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

 QB Jordan Love, Green Bay Packers, 236.5 passing yards - Less (1.82x)

-Love has yet to have an offensive explosion and has thrown for under 200 yards in two games.
-He has gone under his passing yards market in eight of his last 10 games.
+Love has only thrown for over 200 yards in two games.
+In fact, he has gone under his passing yards market in eight of his last 10 games.
 With Green Bay looking to establish the run against Cincinnati, that trend could continue.
 The SportsLine model says Love will throw for 232.7 yards, making this a 3.5-star selection.
 Pick it at Sleeper:

 WR Calvin Ridley, Tennessee Titans, 45.5 receiving yards - More (1.75x)

-Ridley has dominated on the road, including in a 22-21 win at Arizona last Sunday.
-In that game, he caught five passes for 131 yards, including a long of 47.
+Ridley has done his best work on the road this season.
+In a 22-21 win at Arizona last Sunday, he caught five passes for 131 yards, including a long of 47.
 Ridley has surpassed his receiving yards market in seven of his last 10 road games, averaging 75.7 receiving yards per game.
 The model projects he will register 62.3 receiving yards, giving this a 3.5-star rating.

 QB Patrick Mahomes, Kansas City Chiefs, 263.5 passing yards - More (1.83x)

-Mahomes has been in a groove.
+Mahomes can be dominant.
 In Monday's 31-28 loss to the Jacksonville Jaguars, he completed 29 of 41 passes for 318 yards and one touchdown.
 Mahomes has gone over his passing yards market in 10 of his last 15 games.
 The model projects he will pass for 274.4 yards, giving this a 4-star rating.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.82x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 41-21 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.